atharvalele2611/Candyshop/docs/Final.md

 When either of the matrix cross their limits appropriate pub-sub group is notified.

+### Mars

+Classic Pub/Sub implementation.
+Add topics and Subscribe to these topics with just a TcpStream.

 ## Additional Details

 - External crates used in the project: